When Support Buys Time, Not Things

 What Support Actually Protects

-Support doesn't eliminate work.
+Support does not eliminate work.

-It doesn't remove responsibility.
+It does not remove responsibility.

-But it reduces overload.
+But it can reduce overload.

-• Not every hour must be monetized
+• Not every hour has to be monetized

 • Not every decision is made from exhaustion

-• Presence doesn't have to be postponed
+• Presence does not have to be postponed

 Sometimes support simply prevents the next thing from breaking.